Skip Navigation

 • Inhaled corticosteroids (such as Azmacort®, Flovent®, Plumicort®) prevent inflammation

-• Leukotriene inhibitors (such as Singulair® and Accolate®)
+• Leukotriene inhibitors (such as Singulair®)

-Tools for Treatment
+Tools for treatment

 A peak flow meter is a simple device to measure how quickly you can move air out of your lungs.
 It can help you see if an attack is coming, sometimes even before any symptoms appear.
 Peak flow measurements can help show when medication is needed, or other action needs to be taken.
 Peak flow values of 50-80% of a specific person's best results are a sign of a moderate asthma attack, while values below 50% are a sign of a severe attack.